-If you had to choose only ONE thing to do in Amsterdam that’s a very typically Dutch thing to do, then you should definitely try to ride a bicycle there.
+If you had to choose only ONE thing to do in Amsterdam that’s very typically Dutch, then you should definitely try to ride a bicycle there.

 The Netherlands has a population of 17.1 million people and about a quarter of them (4.25 million) ride a bike every day.
 This is what a bicycle parking lot in Amsterdam looks like:

 Cycling is deeply ingrained in every Dutch person, no matter how rich or poor, that they often joke that their mothers gave birth to them on their bikes.
 Besides, the city is perfectly set up for it.
 With around 515 km (320 miles) of dedicated cycle lanes, it is rated as the world’s second most bike-friendly city, after Copenhagen.